redhat-developer/vscode-openshift-tools/USAGE_DATA.md

     * `strategy` - indicates whether the component was created from an existing local codebase, an existing git repository, or a template project
     * `component_type` - name of the devfile used
     * `starter_project` - name of the template project used for components created from a template project
+* `newComponentCopiedYaml` - sent when the "Copy YAML" button on the "Select Template Project" page is clicked, with the following properties:
+    * `component_type` - name of the devfile whose YAML was copied
+    * `starter_project` - name of the template project currently selected
+* `newComponentOpenProjectInBrowser` - sent when the "Open Project in Browser" button on the "Select Template Project" page is clicked, with the following properties:
+    * `component_type` - name of the devfile whose YAML was copied
+    * `starter_project` - name of the template project currently selected
+* `newComponentSelectStrategy` - sent when you pick between "Existing Local Code Base", "Existing Remote Git Repo", and "Template Project", with the following properties:
+    * `strategy` - which of the above strategies you picked
 * `newComponentCreateFailed` - sent if there is an error during component creation, with the following properties:
     * `error` - the error that occurred during component creation
 * `newComponentClosed` - sent when the create component UI is closed
+* `webviewRenderError` - sent when the UI crashes
+    * `error` - the error message
+    * `stackTrace` - the stack trace, indicating which part of the UI failed

 #### OpenShift: Login